 Here's a list of countries and places where WeatherWool has been ... either we have shipped garments there, or people have told us they wore WeatherWool there, or both.
 And WeatherWool has been on all seven continents.
-We're getting close to 1/3 of all 196 or so countries ...
+We've reached over 1/3 of all 196 or so countries ...
 Interesting that there really is no universally accepted number.

 In January 2020, a customer had an 8-day ski trip in Antarctica.
 Among his highly specialized gear were a Mouton Hat and Neck Gaiter, which he wore mostly during rest periods while skiing from 89 degrees South Latitude to the Absolute South Pole.
 Rob is posting about this intense trip on Instagram.
 We're just glad Rob and the group made it to the South Pole (HOORAY!) and then home safely.
 Strong winds, temps typically at -15F to -20F (about -28C) and the location itself make such a journey very difficult and dangerous.
 My hat is off to to all involved!

 This Antarctic trip reminds me of another polar outing ...
 A professional who tests gear for the US Army gave us a great review from Ice Camp Sargo on the pack ice of the Arctic Ocean.
 And actually, I'm almost certain that Military people have worn WeatherWool in at least a few countries that are not listed on this page.